Jdickson96/Sparta-Global-Training-Code/README.md

 This method is used to organise the data within an array and can be used in the form of `OrderByDescending` to sort integer values by their numerical value.

 ### Multi-Dimensional Arrays
 These are simply arrays but they operate in more than one direction (either 2 or 3 dimensions, with 2 being more prominant).
-The data within these arrays can be accessed in a similar way to using a graph, so `array[row,column]`
+The data within these arrays can be accessed in a similar way to using a graph, so `array[row,column]`.
+They work in a grid or cube format.

 With a 2 dimensional array able to be defined as below:
 ```csharp